 - 1. LGCs will ensure that their membership is adequate to perform the roles assigned within this Scheme of Delegation and that members of the LGC are appropriately trained for their roles. - 2.
 LGCs will form panels to consider decisions as part of our policies with regard to admissions, exclusions, complaints and staff grievances and disciplinaries. - 3.
 LGCs will appoint a lead member for safeguarding and for the outcomes of pupils with special educational needs or disadvantaged pupils.
 They may also appoint lead members for other key risk areas or themes identified within the SDP. - 4.
 LGCs will engage proactively with local stakeholders and ensure that their views are represented in the work of the academy. - 5.
-LGCs will engage proactively with Trustees and the leadership of the Trust to ensure that Trustwide activity is informed by their own work.
+LGCs will engage proactively with Directors and the ELT to ensure that Trust-wide activity is informed by their own work.